 Visit Navi’s website and hover your cursor on home loans.
 From there, select the EMI calculator option.

 When this calculator opens, use the slider or appropriate field to choose your principal amount.

 Adjust the second slider to reflect your preferred loan repayment tenure.
 This can range from a year to 30 years.

 After these adjustments are complete, the calculator will show your EMIs instantly.
-To use the tool on the go, you can download the Navi App from the Google Play Store or the Apple App Store for free.
+To use the tool on the go, you can download the Navi App for free.
 The financial institution offers a housing loan of up to Rs.
 10 crores.